 Burgwin-Wright Museum House & Gardens

 Known as one of Wilmington’s oldest residences, this 1770 mansion is a fine example of Georgian architecture that has been perfectly restored.
 From the gracious Colonial style gardens to the two tiers of columned porches, visitors can enjoy an in-depth look into local history, which includes interior rooms that are outfitted with 18th and 19th century antiques.
 With guided tours available hourly in the late-morning / early afternoon, visitors can learn all about this home and Wilmington’s significance while touring an architectural wonder.

-The 67-acre Arlie Gardens is an educational treasure for visitors of all interests, due to its historical exhibits which includes a unique 1835 chapel, a roughly 500+ year-old live oak, a wealth of historic and modern artistic sculptures, and a vibrant diversity of gardens.
-With more than 100,000 azaleas, a 150-year old rose trellis, and an assortment of spring bulbs and fall mums, a visit to the Arlie Gardens is an educational introduction to the natural beauty of the Cape Fear region.
+The 67-acre Airlie Gardens is an educational treasure for visitors of all interests, due to its historical exhibits which includes a unique 1835 chapel, a roughly 500+ year-old live oak, a wealth of historic and modern artistic sculptures, and a vibrant diversity of gardens.
+With more than 100,000 azaleas, a 150-year old rose trellis, and an assortment of spring bulbs and fall mums, a visit to the Airlie Gardens is an educational introduction to the natural beauty of the Cape Fear region.

 New Hanover County Arboretum